yashashvini15/E-commerce/README.md

 ## Setup and Installation

 ### Prerequisites
-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher (version 13 or 15 will be best)
 - Intellij IDEA (or any other Java IDE)
 - MySQL (or other database)
+- Tomcat Server 10

 ### Steps